 Acupuncture

-Acupuncture is a traditional eastern medicine practice that can reduce back pain for most people who try it.
+Acupuncture is a traditional eastern medicine practice that can reduce back pain for many people.
 During a session, a trained acupuncturist inserts extremely thin needles at strategic points and varying depths in different parts of your body to stimulate blood flow, release hormones that may improve your mood, and block pain signals to reduce pain.

 When is cervical, thoracic or lumbar spondylosis surgery recommended?

 Surgery is used as a spondylosis treatment in very specific instances.
-For example, if spondylosis has led to nerve or spinal cord compression, surgery may be necessary to relieve the pressure that’s been causing any pain, numbness or weakness in the spine and other extremities.
+For example, if spondylosis has led to nerve or spinal cord compression, surgery may be necessary to relieve the pressure that causes pain, numbness or weakness in the spine or extremities.
 In addition, surgery may be recommended to stabilize a part of the spine to help prevent abnormal movement of the vertebrae and relieve pain.

 Don’t ignore neck and back pain

-While you can’t stop the aging process, you can take steps to manage and maybe even heal neck and back pain from spondylosis.
+While you can’t stop the aging process, you can take steps to manage and improve neck and back pain from spondylosis.

 Taking over-the-counter pain relievers when you need them, icing or heating your sore spots, and staying active are key to managing painful symptoms.
 But working with a spine physical therapist can help strengthen your neck and back to reduce and even heal pain.